msillano/tuyaDAEMON/README.md

 ![](https://github.com/msillano/tuyaDAEMON/blob/main/pics/network_architecture.png)

-**TuyaDAEMON** has a high-level interface for custom logic and applications node-red: in reading, the data of all devices are available in an updated global RT object, with a _device:capability:value_ hierarchy and names were chosen by the user.
+**TuyaDAEMON** has a high-level interface for custom node-red logic and applications: in reading, the data of all devices are available in an RT updated global object, with a _device:capability:value_ hierarchy and names were chosen by the user.
 Example:
 ````
               tuyastatus: object